skanehira/writing-a-wasm-runtime-in-rust/src/11_build_runtime_external_func_call.md

-# Implementation of Runtime ~ up to External Function Execution ~
+# Implementation external function execution

 In this chapter, we will extend the implementation from the previous chapter to include the functionality of executing external functions.
 Ultimately, by registering closures in the `Wasm Runtime`, we will be able to execute external functions.